-In a typical install, ArcIMS starts with one Spatial Server and seven Virtual Servers: Image, Feature, Query, Geocode, Extract, Metadata, and ArcMap Virtual Servers.
+In a typical install that includes ArcMap Server, ArcIMS starts with three Spatial Servers and seven Virtual Servers: Image, Feature, Query, Geocode, Extract, Metadata, and ArcMap Virtual Servers.
 Using one of the administration tools, additional Spatial Servers and instances can be started on the same machine or different machines.
 The new Spatial Servers can be added to existing Virtual Servers, or additional Virtual Servers can be created.